SRSG-Workshops/openrefine-data-cleaning-oct22/index.md

 > ## Screenshots
 > Throughout this lesson we will make use and show content and screenshots from OpenRefine.
 As an actively
 > developed software, OpenRefine is adding new features or changing visual elements.
-Screenshots in this lesson may
+Screenshots in this lesson have been made with
-> then become slightly out-of-sync and may not look identical as on your computer.
+> OpenRefine 3.3 and may have became out-of-date or not look identical as on your computer.
 {: .callout}